Insightwithhari/AFCluster_Analyis/README.md

-# Integrative Modeling Identifies a Dual-Function Helix in Full-Length MDM2
+#

-This repository contains the R scripts required to reproduce the molecular dynamics (MD) analysis and figures reported in the manuscript.
+This repository contains the R scripts required to reproduce the AFCluster analysis and figures reported in the manuscript.

 ## Repository Contents